DataONEorg/Education/_lessons/lessons/03_planning/slides.md

 # The Data Life Cycle

-Data management planning is the starting point in the Data Life Cycle cycle.
+Data management planning is the starting point in the Data Life Cycle.

 .center[![dlc](images/DataONE_Module3_LifeCycle.png)
 ]